 Credit Karma is best known for its consumer credit offerings.
 You can see estimates of your credit score, monitor aspects of your finances, and apply for credit cards and other loans.

-This is the fourth year Credit Karma has offered tax preparation services, now called Cash App Taxes.
+Credit Karma also offers tax preparation services, called Cash App Taxes.
 It’s an attractive offer, with the company seen as a fairly popular tax preparer in the United States.

 On top of helping you prepare and file your federal tax return, Cash App Taxes will also help you with your state filing for free.
 All you have to do is answer a few questions about your situation, and the online or mobile app will help you determine the best way to approach your taxes, including helping you determine what your filing status should be.

 Credit Karma has made a few tweaks for this year, and it’s easier and smoother to use than previous versions.